Why Dating Apps Are Making Us Lonelier

 Dating App Burnout and the Loss of Real Connection

 You open the app out of reflex or boredom.
 Same faces.
-Same unoriginal answers to prompts.
+You see the same answers to prompts.
 Maybe a few clever one-liners.
-You swipe, scroll, maybe send a message.
+You scroll, critique, send a screenshot to friends, maybe send a message.
 The next day, you do it again.
 And again.
-Until eventually, the excitement fades—and you realize you’re not looking forward to it anymore.
+Until eventually, the excitement fades - and you realize you hate it here.

 This is dating app burnout.
 It’s a mix of emotional fatigue, frustration, and loneliness that can set in when the search for love starts to feel like an endless cycle of small talk, rejection, and ghosting.